neuro-team-femto/neuro-team-femto.github.io/about.md

 ### History

-The neuro team was established in the FEMTO-ST Institute in Jan.
+The neuro group was established in the FEMTO-ST Institute in Jan.
 2021.
-The team moved from its previous installment as the [CREAM music neuroscience team](http://cream.ircam.fr) at the [Science and Technology of Music and Sound Lab](https://www.stms-lab.fr/) (STMS, IRCAM/CNRS/Sorbonne Université) in [IRCAM](https://www.ircam.fr/), Paris, France.
+The group moved from its previous installment as the [CREAM music neuroscience team](http://cream.ircam.fr) at the [Science and Technology of Music and Sound Lab](https://www.stms-lab.fr/) (STMS, IRCAM/CNRS/Sorbonne Université) in [IRCAM](https://www.ircam.fr/), Paris, France.

 [This page]({{site.baseurl}}/cream) archives the CREAM team’s key publications, team members and where each of these people went.